 Consider the Packing

 Remembering to take dog’s crate, bedding or food is easy, but there are several other pieces of kit you might find useful when taking a dog away with you.
 As many sites don’t allow dogs to wander at will, a stake driven into the ground will give you a place to secure your dog on a long lead, allowing them freedom of movement but giving you the ability to leave them safely while you cook dinner or take a shower.
 Take a windbreak or awning to offer them shelter, and somewhere to retreat into the dry if it starts to rain.
 Make sure you’ve got plenty of poo bags to promptly clear up mess and pack lots of old towels so you can dry your dog off after a walk in the rain or a day out at the beach.
-Some familiar toys, balls or a much-loved blanket could also help a nervous pet settle in new surroundings.
+Some familiar toys, balls or a much-loved blanket could also help a nervous pet settle in new surroundings this will also encourage pet friendly camping.

 Get Some Training In